Mental Health, Drugs & Alcohol Service Inter-professional Graduate Program

 Graduates are invited to a Graduation Ceremony as arranged by the Graduate Program Coordinators at the end of their programs completion.

-- Nursing graduates are offered the following selection of two six month clinical rotations across our Psychiatric Inpatient Unit- Swanston Centre (University Hospital Geelong), Psychogeriatric Inpatient care- Blakiston Lodge (McKellar Centre) and Psychiatric Community Rehabilitation Facility (Belmont).
+- Nursing graduates complete three x 14 week clinical rotations across our Psychiatric Inpatient Unit- Swanston Centre (University Hospital Geelong), Psychogeriatric Inpatient care- Blakiston Lodge (McKellar Centre) and Psychiatric Community Rehabilitation Facility (Belmont).

-- Nursing graduates complete six weeks of brief rotations across the following areas:
+- Nursing graduates complete a six-week rotation from one of the following areas:

 - Drug and Alcohol Services